LibraryCarpentry/library-python/_episodes/06-plotting-with-matplotlib.md

 ~~~
 {: .source}

-# A Realistic Example -- TODO
+# A Realistic Example

-You may have noticed there's some more data beyond just the plot value in
+You may have noticed there's some more data beyond just the `Author_Count` value in
 `articles.csv`.
-Let's plot the number of authors and group them by month.
+Let's plot the number of articles per month.
-A dot plot would be ideal for this.

 Pandas has some built-in tools that make it easy to group your data.